chadwcarlson/hugo-demo-theme/content/demos/laravel-cli/_index.md

 ---
-title: Laravel with the Platform.sh CLI
+title: Using Laravel with the Platform.sh CLI
 outline:
     problem: |
         I want a new Laravel site, really fast!